aws-samples/aws-serverless-workshops/Auth/0_GettingStarted/README.md

 :bulb: Keep an open scratch pad in Cloud9 or a text editor on your local computer for notes.
-When the step-by-step directions tell you to note something such as an ID or Amazon Resource Name (ARN), copy and paste that into the scratch pad.
+When the step-by-step directions tell you to note something such as an ID or Amazon Resource Name (ARN), copy and paste that into the scratch pad tab.

 ### Recap

-* Use a unique personal or development AWS Account
+* Use a unique personal or development AWS Account where you have permissions to create resources and create IAM policies and roles
 * Use a single, consistent region throughout all modules of this Auth workshop
 * Keep your [AWS Cloud9 IDE](#aws-cloud9-ide) opened in a tab at all times